 Whether short-term or long-term, one of your key objectives will likely be to make your rental property feel like a home.

-You can help your tenants to achieve this by providing security of tenure through a tenancy agreement, the opportunity to personalise the property (within reason) and allowing you to enjoy the property without interference.
+You can help your tenants to achieve this by providing security of tenure through a tenancy agreement, the opportunity to personalise the property (within reason) and ensuring tenants are free to reasonably enjoy the property without interference.
 Read our blog How to make a rental house a home for more tips on how to make your rental house a home.